 |Year||Criminal Caseload||Misdemeanor Caseload||Felony Caseload|

-Municipal Courts in Kansas are the limited jurisdiction courts for the state.
+Municipal Courts are the limited jurisdiction courts for the state.
 Their focus is on city and town ordinance violations.
 The most common type of case in Municipal Court is traffic violations.
 They also handle other minor offenses along with misdemeanors.
 Offenders may or may not be represented by an attorney.
 These cases are resolved by a judge and not a jury.
 Appeals from this court can be tried in District Court in the same district where the Municipal Court resides.
 Some Municipal Court judges are not lawyers, and they must be certified by the Supreme Court to hold office.
 They must also take a test and attend 13 hours of continuing legal education each year.